 Instructions

-- Fill a large pot with 4 to 5 quarts of water and bring to a rolling boil (to cook the pasta).
-Add salt to taste.
-When water is boiling, add the pasta noodles and cook until al dente.
+- Fill a large pot with 5 to 6 quarts of water and bring to a rolling boil (to cook the pasta al dente and according to package instructions).
+Add salt to pasta water (about 1 tablespoon or more to taste).
+When the water is boiling, add the pasta noodles and cook until al dente.2 boxes brown rice pasta, 1 teaspoon salt

 - Cook and stir for a few minutes until the sauce is sufficiently warm.